koenderks/aRtsy/README.md

 #### Mosaics

 This artwork is inspired by a supervised machine learning method called k-nearest neighbors.
-It generates random data points, which it then tries to model using a k-nearest neighbors algorithm.
+It generates random data points, which it then tries to model using the k-nearest neighbors algorithm.
 Next, it predicts the color of each pixel on the canvas.
 If it considers few neighbors the artwork looks like a mosaic, while higher values make the artwork look more smooth.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/mosaics/2021-08-17.png' width='270' height='270'>